cloudozer/disco/docs/indp.md

 ```

-where the first to fields are MAC addresses, the third one is special type of all ND protocol packets,
+where the first two fields are MAC addresses, the third one is a special type of all ND protocol packets,
 Box is a source box name (ID), and TS is a time stamp.

 If an ND app gets a ping packet from one of its neighbors, it responds sending pong packet back.